 Once it is done, you don’t have to worry about next month’s bill payment.
 The system will keep on paying every month as long as you do not intervene to stop or cancel the recurring payment.

 It saves your time as well as money.
 Believe me, the cheques you are getting from the bank are not for free.
 Though there may be a few cheque leaves that are free annually, it does cost you a few bucks if you use more than the limit provided as per your type of account.

 So, EFT will do away with all of these matters.

 No hard cash is involved, so completely user-friendly.

 Hardly, there are no disadvantages to using an EFT facility.
-The only thing is, that it may charge you a penalty in case your transaction fails due to insufficient funds.
-Other than that, EFT is a user-friendly powerful financial tool.
+The only thing is that it may charge you a penalty if your transaction fails due to insufficient funds.
+Other than that, EFT is a user-friendly, powerful financial tool.